DrunkCodes/Yelp-Lead-Gen/README.md

 ### Derived defaults
 If `GROK_API_KEY` is **not** set the actor disables Crawl4AI & LLM fallbacks and still works with JSON-LD + DOM only (email may stay `null`).

+Note: Regardless of the input, the actor enforces concurrency within 3 – 5 to balance stealth, memory usage and proxy bandwidth.

 ---